Undergraduate Program Curriculum

-If you are interested in learning more about the curriculum, from this page you can select the start year for the degree.
+If you are interested in learning more about the curriculum for a specific bulletin year, please contact the SSIE Department or Watson Advising.
 If you do not see your start year on the list, contact your SSIE Undergraduate Advisor or the Watson School Advising Office to stay on track.

 The curriculum has been designed to provide strong technical preparation in ISE.
 You enter the BS ISE program either as a sophomore, as a transfer from another school such as community colleges or other SUNY school, or as an internal transfer.

-The ISE curriculum is available here by selecting the start year for the degree.
+The ISE curriculum is available here.
 Please note that prerequisites of core courses in the curriculum are strictly enforced.
 Please consult with your SSIE Undergraduate Advisor or the Watson School Advising Office if you have any questions.

 You can get a glimpse into the SSIE Department’s pioneering efforts in health systems engineering by taking the related course offerings or conducting research in health care.